ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 your local file system fails your changes may be lost.
 To make your changes visible to others, and safely stored on your remote GitHub repository, you need to push them.
-However, remember at the beginning of this section we said that the "Git Feature Branch Workflow" works when you have write access to the remote repository?
+However, remember at the beginning of this section we said that the **Git Feature Branch Workflow** works when you have write access to the remote repository?
 Unless you are a member of Project Pythia you probably don't have write access to the _github-sandbox_ remote repo.
 So you won't be able to push your changes to it.
 That's OK.
 We can still run the `push` command.
 It won't break anything.
-In the next section on Forking Workflow we will discuss how to make changes on remote repositories that you do NOT have write access to, such as the one we're using in this example.
+In the next section on **Forking Workflow** we will discuss how to make changes on remote repositories that you do NOT have write access to, such as the one we're using in this example.
 Here is the `push` command that we expect to fail: